 - There are two separate areas, one for males and one for females.

-- It can be very hot here with little shade around midday, but there is a water station so it is a good time to fill up your bottle.
+- It can be very hot here with little shade around midday, but there is a water station to fill up your bottle.

 Try Israel’s Tahini Treasure by Enjoying Some Hummus for Dinner